infobloxopen/terraform-provider-infoblox/docs/data-sources/infoblox_ipv6_network.md

   depends_on = [infoblox_ipv6_network.ipv6net1]
 }
  ```

-!> From the above example, if the 'network_view' value is not specified, if same network exists in one or more different network views, those
-all networks will be fetched in results.

 !> If `null` or empty filters are passed, then all the networks or objects associated with datasource like here `infoblox_ipv6_network`, will be fetched in results.